bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/easy-rsa.rst

 and then editing it.
 You should change the
-country, province, city, org and email to the correct values for you.
+country, province, city, org and email to the correct values for your organisation.
 (Note: The country, province, city, org and email are part of the `Distinguished Name <https://en.wikipedia.org/wiki/X.509#Certificates>`_ (DN).)
-The comments in the file explain what the variables mean.
+The comments in the file explain what each of the variables mean.

 .. code:: bash